UCMJ And Sexual Assault Accusations

 Some statistics suggest only 2% of military rape allegations are false.
 However:

 A review of 556 rape accusations filed against Air Force personnel found that 27% of women later recanted.
 Then 25 criteria were developed based on the profile of those women, and then submitted to three independent reviewers to review the remaining cases.
 If all three reviewers deemed the allegation was false, it was categorized as false.
 As a result, 60% of all allegations were found to be false.
 Of those women who later recanted, many didn't admit the allegation was false until just before taking a polygraph test.
 Others admitted it was false only after having failed a polygraph test.

+Is this true.
+There are certainly reasons to doubt the validity of the statistics above and the process used to achieve them.
 Here is a link to some interesting research on false rape allegations.

 Two important things to know about a complaining witness:

 a.
 Has she made allegations before, and are they false.
 If there is a history of false allegations that could be a strike against the complaining witnesses credibility.
 Such evidence can be admissible because of the Sixth Amendment, U.S. Constitution right to confront witnesses.

 b.
 What is her motive to lie and put herself through all of this.